The Ethernodes data has been removed.

 It takes 2/3rds of validators to reach finality.
 If a client with 66%+ of marketshare has a bug and forks to its own chain, it'll be capable of finalizing.
 Once the fork finalizes, the validators cannot return to the real chain without being slashed.
 If 66% of the chain gets slashed simultaneously, the penalty is the whole 32 ETH.

-So why is >50% marketshare still dangerous?
-If a minority client forks, the 50%+ majority client can obtain a 66%+ majority.
-With no client having a marketshare over 33%, these scenarios are avoided.
+So why is >33% marketshare still undesirable?
+If a client with >33% marketshare forks, it will prevent the chain from finalizing.
 That's why <33% marketshare is the goal for all clients.

 Execution clients are not immune.
 The risks mentioned above apply to both consensus clients and execution clients equally.